pokt-network/poktroll/docusaurus/docs/internal_infrastructure/localnet.md

 ### Access dashboards with graphs and logs

-Next to each service, there is a link that takes you to the related Grafana dashboard (RelayMiner, Validator, AppGate Server have separate dashboards).
+Each service in Tilt has a link to its own Grafana dashboard as seen in the image below.

+Specifically, the RelayMiner, Validator, AppGateServer and others each have a separate dashboards.

 ![Example](./access_dashboard_on_service.png)

-### How to update and save dashboard
+### How to update and save an existing dashboard?

-Every time LocalNet is started, Grafana is deployed from scratch, including the provisioning of dashboards.
-Therefore, we maintain JSON files with dashboards in the `localnet/grafana-dashboards` directory.
-If you wish to change a dashboard, make the necessary modifications in the Grafana UI, click save button - which will then display the updated JSON output of the dashboard.
-Simply copy this output and update the corresponding file in the `localnet/grafana-dashboards` directory.
+Every time LocalNet is re-started, Grafana is deployed and provisioned from scratch.

+A list of existing dashboards are saved as JSON files in `localnet/grafana-dashboards`.
+If you wish to change a dashboard, do the following:

+1. Make the necessary modifications in the Grafana UI
+2. Click save button.
+This will then display the updated JSON output of the dashboard
+3. Copy-paste the output to the corresponding file in `localnet/grafana-dashboards`

 ![Example](./grafana_save_dashboard.png)

 ## Troubleshooting